-It is therefore perfectly consistent when, on page 25 of the separate reprint, Mülberger extols "petty industry" as the "actual buttress of society", "because in accordance with its very nature it combines within itself the three factors: labour-acquisition-possession, and because in the combination of these three factors it places no bounds to the capacity for development of the individual"; and when he reproaches modern industry in particular with destroying this nursery for the production of normal human beings and "making out of a virile class continually reproducing itself an unconscious heap of humans who do not know whither to direct their anxious gaze".
-The petty bourgeois is thus Mülberger's model human being and petty industry is Mülberger's model human being and petty-bourgeois socialists?
+It is therefore perfectly consistent when, on page 25 of the separate reprint, Mülberger extols "petty industry" as the "actual buttress of society," "because in accordance with its very nature it combines within itself the three actors: labour-acquisition-possession, and because in the combination of these three factors it places no bounds to the capacity for development of the individual"; and when he reproaches modern industry in particular with destroying this nursery for the production of normal human beings and "making out of a virile class continually reproducing itself an unconscious heap of humans who do not know whither to direct their anxious gaze."
+The petit bourgeois is thus Mülberger's model human being and petty industry is Mülberger's model mode of production.
+Did I defame him, therefore, when I classed him among the petit-bourgeois Socialists?

-As Mülberger rejects all responsibility for Proudhon, it would be superfluous to discuss here any further how Proudhon's reform plans aim at transforming all members of society into petty bourgeois and small peasants.
-It will be just as unnecessary to deal with the alleged identity of interests of the petty bourgeoisie and the workers.
+As Mülberger rejects all responsibility for Proudhon, it would be superfluous to discuss here any further how Proudhon's reform plans aim at transforming all members of society into petit bourgeois and small peasants.
+It will be just as unnecessary to deal with the alleged identity of interests of the petit bourgeoisie and the workers.
 What is necessary is to be found already in the Communist Manifesto.
-(Leipzig edition, 1872, pp. 12 and 21.^a)
+(Leipzig Edition, 1872, pp. 12 and 21)

-The result of our examination is, therefore, that side by side with the "myth of the petty bourgeois Proudhon" appears the reality of the petty bourgeois Mülberger.
+The result of our examination is, therefore, that side by side with the "myth of the petit-bourgeois Proudhon" appears the reality of the petit-bourgeois Mülberger.